Department of Nutrition Science (NUTR)

 - Foods and Nutrition Hall of Fame, 2010

 - Internationalization Award, Purdue University, 2009

 - USDA/ESCOP Leadership Development Program, 1993

 - NIH FIRST Award, 1984

 - Director, North Central Nutrition Education Center for Excellence, a USDA NIFA-funded center, 2014 - Present

-- Purdue Liaison, Clinical and Translational Sciences Institute Community Health Engagement Programs, 2011 - Present
+- Associate Director and Purdue Liaison, Clinical and Translational Sciences Institute Community Health Engagement Programs, 2011 - Present

 - Administrative Advisor, USDA Regional Research Project NC 1028: Promoting healthful eating to prevent excessive weight gain in young adults.
 Previously NC219, NC1193, 1994 - Present